 We recognise and seek to understand the potential risks of the locations we plan to enter and those in which we operate.
-For existing activities, albeit limited in 2021, we consider the potential risks our operations may represent and where vulnerabilities might arise within the supply chain.
+For existing activities we consider the potential risks our operations may represent and where vulnerabilities might arise within the supply chain.
 Group policies and our Code of Ethics apply throughout the lifecycle of our business and Capricorn applies regular risk assessments integrated into our procedures to understand where controls are required.